Better breathing brings better health

 Get help for your breathing

 The book, Relief from Snoring and Sleep Apnoea was created to help people who may not have access to a breathing educator or who prefer to follow a self-help program.
 It has a simple, easy to follow explanation, a self-assessment process and a step-by-step guide to changing the way you breathe.
 While it is specifically written for people with sleep-breathing issues, much of the information and many of the strategies in the book are very relevant and helpful to people with asthma, breathlessness and anxiety conditions.
+Its companion product- Breathing Exercise Instruction Audio makes learning even easier.
+It is available in CD and MP3 formats.

 Is your breathing incorrect?
 Take the Faulty Breathing Quiz